limwenyao/SHVN-SRGAN/README.md

 # SHVN-SRGAN
-Image Super Resolution using SRGAN
+Image Super Resolution using SRGAN on [Street View House Number](http://ufldl.stanford.edu/housenumbers/) (SHVN) dataset
 ## Getting Started

 The aim is to observe how image Super Resolution improves classification accuracy of images.
-We have selected the [Street View House Number](http://ufldl.stanford.edu/housenumbers/) (SHVN) cropped images dataset to test our hypothesis.
+We have selected the SHVN cropped images dataset to test our hypothesis.
 We will be training a SRGAN model to super-resolve Low Resolution images, and validate its accuracy with a trained AlexNet model as well.

 ## Prerequisites
 * [Tensorflow 1.2](https://www.tensorflow.org/install/)